Chris Watts Kept Away From Funeral Of Wife Shannan & Daughters Because He ‘Knew Better’

 The murders of Shannan Watts and her children captivated the nation last month.
 As the Inquisitr shared, Chris Watts confessed to the murders of his wife and kids after they were reported missing.
 The 33-year-old was charged with three counts of first-degree murder as well as tampering with physical evidence.

-When they family disappeared, Watts initially was interviewed on television, saying that his wife disappeared from their Frederick, Colorado home without a trace.
+When they family disappeared, Watts initially was interviewed on television, saying that his wife disappeared from their Frederick, Colorado, home without a trace.
 He claimed that she took the kids and left her purse and keys at home in his first version of the story.

 “When I came home and then walked in the house, nothing.
 Vanished.
 Nothing was here,” he told reporters.
 “My kids are my life….
 I mean, those smiles light up my life.”